learn-co-curriculum/phase-3-active-record-intro-to-rake/README.md

 ## Common Rake Tasks

-As we move towards developing Sinatra and Rails web applications, you'll begin to use some common Rake tasks that handle the certain database-related jobs.
+As we move towards developing Sinatra and Rails web applications, you'll begin to use some common Rake tasks that handle certain database-related jobs.

 ### `rake db:migrate`